govis99/linux/README.md

 skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this question will be recipes that someone can follow to reproduce your development steps.

-We completed this assignment on VMWARE WORKSTATION 16 Player and install ubuntu 20.04.3 Go to machine and click "Edit virtual machine settings" from here we have 16GB of memory with 4 processors In setup for nested virtualization:
+I completed this assignment on VMWARE WORKSTATION 16 Player and install ubuntu 20.04.3 Go to machine and click "Edit virtual machine settings" from here we have 16GB of memory with 4 processors In setup for nested virtualization:
 Click "Prcoessors"